galafis/typescript-enterprise-analytics-sdk/README.md

 - **Context Management and Persistence**: Features to manage user and session context, persisting important data (like user IDs and global properties) across sessions and page reloads, ensuring a consistent view of user behavior.
 - **Consent Management**: Implementation of mechanisms to respect user privacy preferences, allowing granular control over which data is collected and processed, in compliance with regulations like GDPR and LGPD.
 - **Strong Typing with TypeScript**: Ensures greater safety, maintainability, and code refactoring, reducing errors during development.
-- **Modularity and Reusability**: Well-defined components that can be easily integrated into various applications, promoting reuse and standardization.
+- **Modularity and Reusability**: Well-defined components that can be easily integrated into various applications, promoting the reuse and standardization.
 - **Professional Code**: Well-structured code examples, following industry best practices, with a focus on clarity, efficiency, and internal documentation.
 - **Tests Included**: Code modules validated through unit and integration tests, ensuring the correctness and robustness of the implementations.